Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/09-test-client-fetchFromOneDisplay.md

 ```

 ###Analysis
-1. Notice that we find the attributes for two of the columns: `id` & `testdata`.
-The other columns will not be pulled from.
-Be sure to save!
+1. Notice that we find the `attributes` for two of the columns: `id` & `testdata`.
+This is part of sequelize.
+If you are querying an entire table, you can choose which columns you want to grab from.
+The other columns will not be queried, which can save time for a giant table.

-After we add that, let's go add our `fetch` display.
+Be sure to save the chances to your server.
 <hr />

-### Scripts
+### Overview
+Let's go back to the client and into the `01-scripts.js` file.
+Right below the `postData` method, let's write another method.
+This time we'll pull in the data and think through the starter logic of showing it in the DOM.
+This book assumes that you have some knowledge of the DOM and DOM manipulation, but we also will try to talk in a way that starts from square one.

-Let's add the function now.
-It should go directly below the last function in `01-scripts.js`:
+Let's add the function now:

 ```js
 /***************************************